masmovil/bazel-rules/docs/helm_chart.md

 load("//helm:defs.bzl", "helm_chart")
 ```

-The macro is intended to be used as the public API for packaging a chart.

 It also defines a %name%_lint test target to be able to test that your chart is well-formed (using `helm lint`).

 To make the output reproducible this macro does not use `helm package` to package the chart into a versioned chart archive file.
 It uses `pkg_tar` bazel rule instead to create the archive file.
-Check this to find more info about:
+Check this to find more info about it:
 - https://github.com/masmovil/bazel-rules/issues/55
 - https://github.com/helm/helm/issues/3612#issuecomment-525340295